piapip/microservice/README.md

+# Practice 15: Refactoring

+1. Retrieve real currency conversion rate and implement to the service.

 # Lesson 14: gRPC Client Connections

 Using enum in protos.
 In many cases, we only take a handful of options as input, e.g: There're only so many currencies type out there in the world, so we won't accept any kind of string as inputs.\